taiwogbayigi/lita_scholarship_class_portfolio/README.md

 ### Exploratory Data Analysis
 ---
 EDA involved the exploring of the Data to answer some questions about the Data such as;
+- What is the total profit
+- What is the total profit for senegal
+- What is the total profit for Nigeria in 2019
-- What is the overall sales trend
+- What is the total profit by brands for Nigeria in 2017
-- Which product are top sellers
-- What are the products on peak sales?
+- What is the total profit for Hero brands
+- What is the total profit by countries and groups for Nigeria in 2017, 2018, 2019

 ### Data Analysis
 ---